By: Vanessa M.

 In order to fully manage and represent your business on Google, you'll need to verify it.

-If you live in a country where the postcard system works, simply go ahead and request to receive a verification postcard by mail (Label 1 below.)
+If you live in a country where the postcard system works, simply go ahead and request to receive a verification postcard by mail (Fig 14: Label 1 below.)

 Set Up Google My Business Account - 3 Verify By Postcard